 Don’t Blow The Interview (Ralph Ferrone)

 The job interview is the single most crucial step in the whole application process.
-In Don’t Blow the Interview, you’ll learn how to secure the interview, from resume preparation to query letters, ways to dress, and talk for interview success, common interview questions―and how to answer them!
+However, in Don’t Blow the Interview, you’ll learn how to secure the interview, from resume preparation to query letters, ways to dress, and talk for interview success, common interview questions, and how to answer them!

 A Foot In The Door: Networking into the Hidden Job Market (Dr. Katherine Hansen)

-This book shows you how to get a foot in the door-and then kick it wide open.
+This book shows you how to get a foot in the door and then kick it wide open.
 It emphasizes the importance of contemporary social networking, such as discussion groups and forums, online portfolios, and blogging.

-Strengths Based Leadership (Tom Rath/Barry Conchie)
+Strengths-Based Leadership (Tom Rath/Barry Conchie)

 In addition, you’ll hear firsthand accounts from some of the most successful organizational leaders in recent history, as they discuss how their unique strengths have driven their success.
 Filled with novel research and actionable ideas, Strengths Based Leadership will give you a new road map for leading people toward a better future.

 Cultivate: The Power of Winning Relationships (Morgan Barrett)

-Whether you want to advance faster at your present company, change jobs, or make the jump to a new field entirely, the goal is clear: to build a career that thrives on your unique passions and talents?
+Do you want to advance faster at your present company, change jobs, or make the jump to a new field entirely?
+Build a career that thrives on your unique passions and talents?

-In Reinventing You, branding expert Dorie Clark provides a step-by-step guide to help you assess your unique strengths, develop a compelling personal brand, and ensure that others recognize the powerful contribution you can make.
+Branding expert Dorie Clark provides a step-by-step guide to help you assess your unique strengths, develop a compelling personal brand, and ensure that others recognize the contribution you can make.

-Mixing personal stories with engaging interviews and examples from well-known personalities—Mark Zuckerberg, Al Gore, Tim Ferriss, Seth Godin, and others—Reinventing You shows how to think big about your professional goals.
+In conclusion, this book mixes personal stories with engaging interviews and examples from well-known personalities.
+That includes Mark Zuckerberg, Al Gore, Tim Ferriss, Seth Godin, and others.
+As a result, Reinventing You shows how to think big about your professional goals.